scala/scala-lang/_posts/2016-07-08-trait-method-performance.md

 - The loop counter is increased by the constant `0x10` (decimal 16), corresponding to the 16 unfolded iterations.
 - The loop counter is compared against `0x3d9` (decimal 985): if it is smaller, another round of the unfolded loop can be executed (the loop ends at 1000).
-Otherwise execution continues in a different location that performs single loop iterations.
+Otherwise, execution continues in a different location that performs single loop iterations.

 The interesting observation here is that the field `c.v` is only written once per 16 iterations.